frasermclean/personal-site/src/content/posts/remotely-accessing-self-hosted-applications/index.md

 ![Pangolin logo](../../../assets/icons/pangolin.png)

-[Pangolin](https://pangolin.net) is an awesome open-source alternative to Cloudflare Tunnel that allows you to expose your self-hosted applications securely without opening ports on your router.
-Similar to Cloudflare Tunnel, Pangolin creates an outbound connection from your homelab to a public relay server, which then routes incoming traffic to your application.
+[Pangolin](https://pangolin.net) is an awesome open-source project that allows you to expose your self-hosted applications securely without opening ports on your router.
+Similar to **Cloudflare Tunnel**, Pangolin creates an outbound connection from your homelab to a public relay server, which then routes incoming traffic to your application.
 The server includes a built-in reverse proxy to handle multiple application routes along with SSL/TLS encryption.
-It also supports authentication mechanisms to restrict access to your applications.
+It also includes rich access control mechanisms to restrict access to your applications to authorized users only.

 The key difference is that Pangolin can be self-hosted, meaning you can run your own server on a [VPS](#vps) to act as the relay.
 This gives you ultimate control over your data and eliminates dependency on third-party services.
+Pangolin also offers a [paid hosted service](https://pangolin.net/pricing) if you prefer not to manage your own server.

 ### Pangolin Pros
 - No need to open ports on your router, enhancing security.